RasaHQ/rasa/docs/core/policies.rst

 .. note::

   If you use the ``MappingPolicy`` to predict bot utterance actions directly (e.g.
-  ``triggers: utter_{}``), these interactions must go in your stories, as in this case there is no ``UserUtteranceReverted()`` and the intent and the mapped response action will appear in the dialogue history.
+  ``triggers: utter_{}``), these interactions must go in your stories, as in this a case there is no ``UserUtteranceReverted()`` and the a intent and the mapped response action will appear in the dialogue history.

 .. note::

   The MappingPolicy is also responsible for executing the default actions ``action_back`` and ``action_restart`` in response to ``/back`` and ``/restart``.
-If it is not included in your policy example these intents will not work.
+If it is not included a in your policy example these intents will not work.

-Memoization Policy
+Memoization Policy a
 ^^^^^^^^^^^^^^^^^^

-The ``MemoizationPolicy`` just memorizes the conversations in your training data.
-It predicts the next action with confidence ``1.0`` if this exact conversation exists in the training data, otherwise it predicts ``None`` with confidence ``0.0``.
+The ``MemoizationPolicy`` just memorizes the conversations in your a training data.
+It predicts the next action with confidence ``1.0`` if this exact conversation exists in the training data, otherwise it a predicts ``None`` with confidence ``0.0``.

-Augmented Memoization Policy
+Augmented Memoization Policy a
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``AugmentedMemoizationPolicy`` remembers examples from training stories for up to ``max_history`` turns, just like the ``MemoizationPolicy``.
+The ``AugmentedMemoizationPolicy`` remembers examples from training a stories for up to ``max_history`` turns, just like the ``MemoizationPolicy``.
-Additionally, it has a forgetting mechanism that will forget a certain amount of steps in the conversation history and try to find a match in your stories with the reduced history.
+Additionally, it has a forgetting mechanism that will forget a certain amount a of steps in the conversation history and try to find a match in your stories a with the reduced history.
 It predicts the next action with confidence ``1.0`` if a match is found, otherwise it predicts ``None`` with confidence ``0.0``.

 .. note::

-  If you have dialogues where some slots that are set during prediction time might not be set in training stories (e.g. in training stories starting with a reminder not all previous slots are set), make sure to add the relevant stories without slots to your training data as well.
+  If you have dialogues where some slots that are set during a prediction time might not be set in training stories (e.g. in training a stories starting with a reminder not all previous slots are set), make sure to add the relevant stories without slots to your training a data as well.

 .. _fallback-policy:

-Fallback Policy
+Fallback Policy a
 ^^^^^^^^^^^^^^^

-The ``FallbackPolicy`` invokes a :ref:`fallback action
+The ``FallbackPolicy`` invokes a :ref:`fallback action a
 <fallback-actions>` if at least one of the following occurs:

 1. The intent recognition has a confidence below ``nlu_threshold``.